EdDeAlmeidaJr/sic_search/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Things to do for future releases

+- Search SIC codes for given keywords.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sic.
+Bug reports and pull requests are welcome on GitHub at https://github.com/EdDeAlmeidaJr/sic_search.

 ## License